dkhamsing/apns-guide/README.md

     Fill out your location information, the OU, Email Address, Challenge Password, and CN may all be left blank.
 Skip entering the export password.

-  * Create the development certificate:
+  * Create the APNS sandbox certificate for development use:

     * After you've created the identifier, go to "Certificates" and add a new one
     * Select "Apple Push Notification service SSL (Sandbox)" and click continue
       * Note: In addition to the push certificate, you'll also need to generate a separate key, csr, and cert for signing the app for development and distribution with if you haven't already done so
     * Now select the App ID that corresponds to the certificate you're creating and click continue
     * In the next step, choose the CSR file you created
-    * The last step will allow you to download the generated certificate, named "aps_development.cer" by default
+    * The last step will allow you to download the generated certificate, named "aps_development.cer" for the sandbox and "aps_production.cer" for production
-    * Rename the certificate to match your key and CSR (the filename should start with aps and end with development or production):
+    * Rename the certificate to match your key and CSR (optional but recommended):

     ```
-    mv ~/Downloads/aps_production.cer "$APP.cer"
+    mv ~/Downloads/aps_development.cer "$APP.cer"
     ```

     * Create the P12 and PEM files with the private key and signed certificate: